galaxyproject/training-material/topics/epigenetics/tutorials/atac-seq/tutorial.md

 > > ### {% icon solution %} Solution
 > >
 > > 1.
 We can see 7 TSS for 9 transcripts.
 2 of them correspond to ATAC-Seq peaks and the TSS of YDJC has a high signal even though it is not significant.
 > > 2.
 We can see 8 CTCF peaks.
-Only 1 of them is also called significantly by MACS2 in the ATAC-Seq dataset.
-The TSS of YDJC has high signal and is also a CTCF bound locus but it is not called a peak by the MACS2 algorithm.
+Only 1 of them is also called significantly by Genrich in the ATAC-Seq dataset.
+The TSS of YDJC has high signal and is also a CTCF bound locus but it is not called a peak by the Genrich algorithm.
 > >
 > {: .solution}
 >